 This program is available to anyone who has been enlisted with a past student loan debt.
 Servicemen are eligible to receive up to $10,000 as yearly payments of 33.33% of their debt.

-To qualify for CLRP, members should be enlisted on active duty.
+To qualify for CLRP, members should be employed on active duty.
 The loans must not be in default and the borrower is responsible for the payment of interests and fees.
-The payments of the CLRP will be directly made to the lenders.
+The payments of the CLRP will directly be made to the lenders.

 7 - Air Force Judge Advocate General’s Corps Loan Repayment Program